 At the age of three, the professionals’ children had a vocabulary of about 1,100 words, while the lowest income kids had 525 word vocabularies.
 And by the time the study was completed, the average IQ of the child from the professional home was 117 compared to 79 for the children in poverty level homes.

 The reality for many parents is that they have to work and can not spend all day in conversation with their child, but even those parents who can’t be home during the day can increase the number of words their kids hear by reading to them in the evenings.

 When Should We Start Reading to Our Kids?

-Some would say we should start reading to our babies as soon as they’re born, but I think we should start even before that.
+Some would say we should start reading to our babies as soon as they’re born, but Jody and I believe we should start even before that.
 A study was done at the University of North Carolina in which 33 pregnant women were given a passage from a children’s story to read to their unborn babies.
 They were asked to read it three times a day for the last six weeks of pregnancy.
 Fifty-two hours postpartum, the babies were each given a nipple to suck as they listened through headphones to a woman’s voice (not their mom) reading three different passages.
 The researchers measured the babies’ sucking rates and found that the babies showed a preference for the passages that their moms had read during pregnancy.